 The pediatric otolaryngology fellow will be required to collaborate with a faculty mentor to develop research ideas for submission to the Department of Otolaryngology Research Committee for critical evaluation in terms of scientific merit and other methodologic concerns.
 They will complete a protocol submission to the Institutional Review Board for approval.
 They will conduct the research in terms of data collection and analysis as well as manuscript preparation.
 Two ½ days are set aside during the week for self-study and research.
 The program director will hold monthly meetings with the fellow and research progress will be part of the meeting agenda.

-CHCO has the Research Institute staffed by PhD statisticians who can render statistical consultation, data analysis and other computing services.
+CHCO has the Research Institute staffed by PhD statisticians who can render statistical consultation, data analysis, and other computing services.
 Additionally, current collaborative efforts by faculty members can be a resource for pediatric otolaryngology fellow research.
-Examples include Dr. Chan who has collaboration with the Department of Infectious Diseases at CHCO and the Department of Pediatric Allergy and Immunology at National Jewish Research Medical Center as well as Dr. Friedman who has collaboration with the Department of Pulmonary Medicine at CHCO.
+Examples include Dr. Chan who has collaboration with the Department of Infectious Diseases at CHCO and the Department of Pediatric Allergy and Immunology at National Jewish Research Medical Center.
+Additionally, Dr. Friedman collaborates with the Department of Pulmonary Medicine at CHCO.

 The pediatric otolaryngology research curriculum consists of lectures with topics that range from speech and swallowing disorders, hearing loss and its work up and treatment, congenital anomalies of the head and neck, airway anomalies and reconstruction, etc. Lecturers include both pediatric otolaryngology faculty and adjunct clinical faculty from other departments.